-NOTE: To modify the default administrator assignments for the User Application, you must first edit the configupdate.sh or configupdate.bat file and change the -edit_admin property to true.
+NOTE: To modify the default administrator assignments for the User Application, you must first edit the configupdate.sh or configupdate.bat file and change the -edit\admin property to true.
 You can then use configupdate to modify the default assignments.

-If you want to modify the default assignments for the administrative roles without deleting the Driver (which would cause all role assignments to be removed), you need to follow one of the three procedures shown below.
+If you want to modify the default assignments for the administrative roles without deleting the Driver (which would cause all role assignments to be removed), you need to perform one of the following actions: